-In framing this analysis based on theory and existing research evidence, one of the hypotheses we set forth is that students taking courses online for credit recovery would likely have either comparable earnings or lower post-high school earnings than similar students who completed high school without taking courses through credit recovery, in accord with the expectations set out by signaling or sorting theories.
-As least initially, employers would likely see high school completion as a signal that the graduates have attributes (some less readily observed) that would make them good workers, which would not necessarily be related to anything that they studied or learned in their high school courses.
-However, if it was the case that high school courses taken through online credit recovery are inferior in terms of the knowledge or skills they impart, and if, as human capital theory suggests, this learning is critical to their success in the workforce, then we would expect that this would affect their earnings over time.
+In framing this analysis based on theory and existing research evidence, one of the hypotheses we set forth is that students taking courses online for credit recovery would likely have either comparable earnings or lower post-high school earnings than similar students who completed high school without enrolling in online courses, in accord with the expectations set out by signaling or sorting theories.
+For those graduating from high school, at least initially, employers would likely see high school completion as a signal that the graduates have attributes (some less readily observed) that would make them good workers, which would not necessarily be related to anything that they studied or learned in their high school courses.
+However, if it was the case that high school courses taken online for credit recovery are inferior in terms of the knowledge or skills they impart, and if, as human capital theory suggests, this learning is critical to their success in the workforce, then we would expect that this would affect their earnings over time.
 More specifically, students taking courses online in high school for credit recovery would earn less over time if employers observed that they performed more poorly on the job.
 Indeed, this causal story is consistent with the evidence generated in this study.
 Students (both males and females) who took online courses, especially those who previously failed a course and were recovering those credits online, saw the gap (negative) between their earnings and those of students who did not take courses online grow over time.

 In addition, high school graduates who enrolled in college after taking online courses in high school saw relatively larger earnings gaps emerge relative to their peers who enrolled in college but did not take courses online, implying that any benefits of greater access to postsecondary education associated with high school completion through credit recovery might not pay off later in the labor market.
-As noted above, we saw in prior research that students who took courses online in high school enrolled in poorer quality postsecondary institutions.
-Although there were also gaps (negative) in the number of quarters employed following high school (for online course-takers vs. those without online course-taking) that were larger for those who enrolled in college, these differences in estimated effects were not statistically significant.
+As noted above, prior research suggests that students who took courses online in high school enrolled in poorer quality postsecondary institutions.
+In addition, our analyses (separately) for high school dropouts showed similar patterns of negative associations between online course-taking and earnings (following their exit from high school)